ericproffitt/TopicModelsVB.jl/README.md

 model.sigma[7,7] # 0.002
 model.sigma[5,5] # 16.675
 ```
-it appears, suprisingly, that the *Chemistry* topic does not fluctuate significantly between documents, and likely uses its own idiosyncratic lexicon, sharing relatively few vocabulary words across topics when compared to *Physics* and *Mathematics*, or *Microbiology* and *Sociobiology*.
+it appears, suprisingly, that the *Chemistry* topic does not fluctuate significantly between documents, and likely uses its own idiosyncratic lexicon, sharing relatively few vocabulary words across topics when compared to say *Physics* and *Mathematics*.

 ### DTM
 Now that we have covered static topic models, let's transition to the dynamic topic model (DTM).
 The dynamic topic model discovers the temporal-dynamics of topics which, nevertheless, remain thematically static.
 A good example a topic which is thematically-static, yet exhibits an evolving lexicon, is computer storage.
 Methods of data storage have evolved rapidly in the last 40 years.
 Evolving from punch cards, to 5-inch floppy disks, to smaller hard disks, to zip drives and cds, to dvds and platter hard drives, and now to flash drives, solid-state drives and cloud storage, all accompanied by the rise and fall of computer companies which manufacture (or at one time manufactured) these products.